Upcycling Workshops Year 7 to VCE

-INTO Carry runs hands-on upcycling workshops for Victorian Schools from Prep to VCE.
-Students learn to bring value to overlooked materials.
-Curriculum-aligned.
+INTO Carry runs hands-on upcycling workshops for Victorian Schools from Year 7 to VCE.
+Students learn to bring value to overlooked materials with curriculum-aligned, practical sewing skills.
 All equipment supplied.

 Victorian Curriculum F–10 v2.0 VCE Product Design & Technologies Sustainability Cross-Curriculum Priority All Equipment Supplied WWCC Certified Facilitators Incursion · Excursion · Term Program Public Liability Insured Victorian Curriculum F–10 v2.0 VCE Product Design & Technologies Sustainability Cross-Curriculum Priority All Equipment Supplied WWCC Certified Facilitators Incursion · Excursion · Term Program Public Liability Insured